-- 2.16 A range of information is published, provided or made available to parents, inspectors and the Department for Education.
+- 2.19 A range of information is published, provided or made available to parents, inspectors and the Department for Education.
 This includes details about the proprietor, the ethos of the school and the curriculum, and of the school's arrangements for admission, behaviour and exclusions, bullying, health and safety, first aid, details of the complaints procedure, and the number of complaints registered under the formal procedure during the preceding school year, and the provision for any with education, health and care plans or English as an additional language.
 It also includes particulars of the school's academic performance during the preceding school year, inspection reports and (for parents only) a report at least annually of their own child's progress.
-The safeguarding policy is provided to parents on request.
-A suitable statement of boarding principles and practice is published by the school. - 2.17 The standard relating to the provision of information [paragraph 32] and NMS 1 are met.
+The safeguarding policy is posted on the school's website.
+A suitable statement of boarding principles and practice is published by the school. - 2.20 The standard relating to the provision of information [paragraph 32] and NMS 1 are met.